TristanB22/CPSC452-Final/README.md

 ## Network Evaluation

 In evaluating the network, we found that the generator was able to learn the general structure and requirements for valid airfoil designs with relative ease.
 The first step in evaluation was to inspect the loss graphs for the training process.
 We are looking for stable losses between the generator and discriminator before either the end of the training process or a collapse in the losses where one network is too good for the other network to learn.
-The pretrained discriminators with the lower and non-variable learning rates should have slightly decreasing loss over the course of training, but not much given ther low learning rates.
+The pre-trained discriminators with the lower and non-variable learning rates should have slightly decreasing loss throughout training, but not much given their low learning rates.

-We find that the pretrained discriminators do not see much movement in their loss over the course of training (which means that it was a good call to pre-train them and keep their learning rates low) while the generator and the discriminator are locked in an adversarial struggle to dupe one another (which is what we want).
+We find that the pre-trained discriminators do not see much movement in their loss during training (which means that it was a good call to pre-train them and keep their learning rates low) while the generator and the discriminator are locked in an adversarial struggle to dupe one another (which is what we want).
 This stability across the board is a very good indicator that the resulting generator will be tuned effectively.

 Notice that the training collapses around 20% of the way through the training when the plausibility discriminator perfectly learns what is generated and what is not and overpowers the generator.